Sigvald Oppebøen Hansen

 Sigvald Oppebøen Hansen (born 21 September 1950 in Nissedal) is a Norwegian politician for the Labour Party.

 He was elected to the Norwegian Parliament from Telemark in 1993, and has been re-elected on three occasions.

-On the local level was a member of Nissedal municipality council from 1983 to 1987, and of Telemark county council from 1983 to 1993.
+On the local level was a member of municipal council of Nissedal Municipality from 1983 to 1987, and of Telemark County Council from 1983 to 1993.

 Before entering politics, he worked as a mail carrier and has attended a business school.